supratik-c/riot_match_prediction/README.md

 # Riot Match Prediction
-Repo for MSc project to build match prediction model using Riot API
+This repo stores code for building a prediction model for League of Legends match outcomes, using data from the official Riot Games API.

+## Directory Structure